Fujifilm X-T10 vs X-T20

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-T10 and the Fujifilm X-T20?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-T10 and the Fujifilm X-T20 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T10 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Fujifilm X-T10 and the Fujifilm X-T20 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-T20 is slightly heavier (1 percent) than the X-T10.
 In this context, it is worth noting that neither the X-T10 nor the X-T20 are weather-sealed.